Street Art in the Netherlands, from Heerlen to Amsterdam

 More Street Art hotspots

 Street Art is everywhere!
 It is impossible to highlight all of the options but you could certainly put these cities on your travel itinerary.
 Heerlen for instance, in the southernmost tip of Limburg, claims to be the ‘mural capital of the Netherlands’.
 What used to be a dun-colored mining town now has a much more colorful ambiance, with dozens of works by famous artists from around the world.
 You will also find many other forms of street art in Heerlen, so keep an eye out!
+Den Helder, the naval city at the tip of North-Holland, celebrates a 3D Street Art festival in the inner city in summer.
+International artists will create five spectacular drawings for the festival.
 Dordrecht is known primarily as a historic city overlooking the water but it boasts countless contemporary murals.
 Local artists turn dilapidated buildings and bare walls into colorful works of art.
 In Utrecht, icons from the 17th century look down on you, including a 30 meter high mural De Fluitspeler (The Flutist) by Abraham Bloemaert, a Caravaggio artist from Utrecht.
 Breda, Den Bosch and The Hague also boast fantastic examples of street art.
 There are guided Street Art Tours in many of these places, or you can follow a route individually using an app.
 Rent a bicycle and explore the city!